-A person who is competent has the knowledge, skills, and experiences that allow them to capture and handle animals successfully, and appropriately manage adverse events as required.
-Department personnel, and other external parties covered by the department's Animal Ethics Committee, undertaking fauna-related activities require approval from the committee and will need to satisfy the competency requirements (Table 2).
+A person who is competent has the knowledge, skills, and experiences that allow them to handle and mark animals successfully, and appropriately manage adverse events as required.
+Department personnel, and other external parties covered by the department's AEC, undertaking fauna-related activities require approval from the committee and will need to satisfy the competency requirements (Table 2).
 Other groups, organisations or individuals using this SOP to guide their fauna monitoring activities are encouraged to also meet these competency requirements as well as their animal welfare legislative obligations.

-It should be noted that sampling design details such as intensity and scope of the study being undertaken will determine the level of competency required and Table 2 provides advice for standard monitoring only.
+Note that sampling design details such as intensity and scope of the study being undertaken will determine the level of competency required.
+Table 2 provides advice for standard monitoring only.